 Staff Therapist

-When working with Haley, openness and honesty around expectations and values are encouraged, as this helps guide meaningful and effective treatment.
-She offers a flexible, collaborative approach and draws from a wide range of therapeutic modalities.
-If a particular strategy does not feel helpful, Haley works with patients to understand why and adjust accordingly.
-She views patients as the experts on their own experiences.
+I offer a flexible, collaborative approach and draw from a wide range of therapeutic modalities, including ARC (Attachment, Regulation, and Competency), Motivational Interviewing, Cognitive Behavioral Therapy, and Solution-Focused approaches.
+I encourage openness and honesty around expectations and values, as this helps guide meaningful and effective treatment.
+If a particular strategy does not feel helpful, I work with patients to understand why and adjust accordingly.
+I view patients as the experts on their own experiences.
 Homework and worksheets are available upon request but are never required.

-Haley focuses on building trust by developing goals and treatment plans collaboratively with patients.
-She takes into account lifestyle, aspirations, past experiences with mental health treatment, symptoms, and personal values.
-Together, she and her patients create achievable goals designed to produce tangible improvements in overall quality of life.
+I focus on building trust by developing goals and treatment plans collaboratively with patients, taking into account lifestyle, aspirations, past experiences with mental health treatment, symptoms, and personal values.
+Together, my patients and I create achievable goals designed to produce tangible improvements in overall quality of life.

 View Bio ›